Samreay/Samreay/content/reviews/reincarnated_as_a_farmer/index.md

 ---
 title:  "A review of Benjamin Kerei's 'Oh Great!
 I was Reincarnated as a Farmer'"
-short_title: "Oh Great!
-I was Reincarnated as a Farmer"
 description: "A LitRPG isekai about (not) being a farmer and trying your hardest to game the system instead."
-long_description: "A different take on the normal isekai LitRPG formula.
-Meanders a bit, but is a fun read!"
 date: 2022-07-04
 categories: [reviews]
 review: C